 6. Set Up a Meeting Before Signing the Lease

-A face-to-face meeting with rental tenants will allow you to assess their personality and behavior.
+A face-to-face meeting with rental tenants will allow you to assess their personalities and behavior.
 You will be dealing with your tenant for a long time, so it’s important to get a feel of how they act prior to signing the lease.
 This meeting will also give you the opportunity to ask critical questions such as:

 - Why are they moving house?